Recognition of same-sex unions in Namibia: Proceedings and ruling

 In June 2019, Judge President Petrus Damaseb directed that a full bench of three judges should be designated to hear all pending cases.
 In September 2019, the couples agreed to consolidate their lawsuits.
 Judges Hannelie Prinsloo, Orben Sibeya and Esi Schimming-Chase heard oral arguments in the combined court case on 20 May 2021.
 The couples asked the court to recognise their marriages performed outside of Namibia.
-Senior counsel Raymond Heathcote, representing the plaintiffs, argued that the case would not legalise same-sex marriage in Namibia but seeks to recognise marriages performed elsewhere.
+Senior counsel Raymond Heathcote, representing the plaintiffs, argued that the case would not legalise same-sex marriage in Namibia but sought to recognise marriages performed elsewhere.
 He argued that the Constitution gives men and women the right to marry without limitation due to their social status, and that discrimination based on sexual orientation is discrimination on the basis of sex and social status, two grounds on which the Constitution forbids all discrimination.
 A judgment was issued on 20 January 2022.
 The judges agreed in principle with the plaintiffs, but ruled that they were bound by the 2001 case of Chairperson of the Immigration Selection Board v Frank and Another and as a result could not rule in favour of same-sex marriage.
 The judges encouraged the couples to appeal to the Supreme Court to have its previous ruling overturned.
 Judge Prinsloo said, "Only the Supreme Court can correct itself", adding that "it [is] high time the constitution reflect[s] social reality".
-The couples said they were "disappointed" with the decision but would now consider an appeal to the Supreme Court.
-Lawyer Carli Schlickerling, representing the plaintiffs, said "The court said to us this morning, 'look, we want to help you, we believe that you should be succeeding on the constitutional issues'.
+The couples said they were "disappointed" with the decision but would consider an appeal to the Supreme Court.
+Lawyer Carli Schlickerling, representing the plaintiffs, said, "The court said to us this morning, 'look, we want to help you, we believe that you should be succeeding on the constitutional issues'.
 It seems that the court is setting out to the Supreme Court why we should succeed on appeal."

 The Supreme Court heard oral arguments on 3 March 2023.
+On 16 May 2023, it ruled 4–1 that, due to constitutional guarantees of equality and dignity, the government must recognise same-sex marriages concluded outside of Namibia for residency purposes.
+It also commented on its 2001 decision, stating that its previous remarks on same-sex relationships were "peripheral and subsidiary remarks not necessary for that decision and thus [...] not binding".
+In their majority opinion, justices Peter Shivute, Dave Smuts, Petrus Damaseb and Elton Hoff wrote: